silvacms/silva.app.redirectlink/README.txt

 silva.app.redirectlink
 ======================

-``silva.app.redirectlink`` is an extension for Silva 2.2 that let you use a new a content type, a redirect link, which does a permanent HTTP redirect to its target.
+``silva.app.redirectlink`` is an extension for Silva 2.2 that lets you use a new a content type, a redirect link, which does a permanent HTTP redirect to its target.

-You don't add directly those redirect links to your site, however they are automatically created when you move or rename contents in Silva.
+You shouldn't add these redirect links to your site manually.
+They are automatically created when you move or rename content in Silva.

-This let you preserve old URLs to access moved or renamed contents, telling the visitor to permanently update its reference to it.
-This let as well search engines to update theirs search caches with the new URL of your moved or renamed content.
-So this prevent to disappear from search results when you add a good place before.
+This lets you preserve old URLs to access moved or renamed contents, telling the visitor to permanently update its reference to it.
+This means search engines will update their search caches with the new URL of your moved or renamed content.
+This prevents having content disappear from search results when it was easily found before.

-When you think that visitors and search engines have updated theirs references to the moved or renamed contents, you can delete those links in order to definitely disable all old URLs.
+When you think that visitors and search engines have updated their references to the moved or renamed contents, you can delete those links in order to definitively disable all old URLs.

-You can keep moving and renaming a content as many times you wish, the redirect link will keep tracking the content each time it move.
+You can keep moving and renaming content items as many times you wish.
+The redirect link will keep tracking the content each time it moves using intids.